Honduras

 Taxes

-With the exception of the Solidarity Contribution, net asset taxes, CIT, and sales tax (i.e. if sales tax paid is used as a credit to net the sales tax payable to the government), taxes and contributions paid to district or municipalities are deductible expenses when determining taxable income.
+With the exception of the Solidarity Contribution, net assets tax, Corporate Income Tax (CIT), and sales tax (where sales tax paid is credited against sales tax payable), taxes and contributions paid to districts or municipalities are deductible when determining taxable income.

 Net operating losses